-We believe that our cash and cash equivalents of \$4.2 million on June 30, 2024 will not be sufficient to fund our current operating plan at least a year from issuance of these condensed consolidated financial statements unless additional funds are raised mid-third quarter of 2024.
+We believe that our cash and cash equivalents of \$2.1 million on September 30, 2024 will not be sufficient to fund our current operating plan at least 12 months from issuance of these condensed consolidated financial statements unless additional funds are raised during the fourth quarter of 2024.
 Certain elements of our operating plan cannot be considered probable.

 The Company's Term Loan Agreement (see Note 6 of the notes to our condensed consolidated financial statements) has a minimum liquidity covenant, which initially required the Company to maintain a minimum cash balance of \$5.0 million.
 In May 2023, CRG reduced the minimum liquidity covenant under the Term Loan Agreement from \$5.0 million to \$500,000 until December 31, 2023.
 In July 2023, April 2024, and May 2024, the Company converted \$10.0 million, \$15.0 million, and \$15.0 million, respectively, of the outstanding debt principal with CRG to equity.
 In October 2023, the Term Loan Agreement was amended to extend both the interest-only period and the maturity date by one year from December 30, 2024 to December 31, 2025, and permanently reduce the minimum liquidity covenant from \$5.0 million to \$500,000.
-There can be no assurances that the Company will continue to be in compliance with the cash covenant in future periods without additional funding.
+Unless the Company raises additional funds, management believes that it is probable that the Company will not be able to comply with the minimum liquidity covenant.

 On March 30, 2023, the Company received notice from The Nasdaq Stock Market LLC ("Nasdaq") indicating that, for the last thirty consecutive business days, the bid price for the Company's common stock had closed below the minimum \$1.00 per share requirement for continued listing on the Nasdaq Capital Market under Nasdaq Listing Rule 555(a)(2) (the "Minimum Bid Price Rule").
 On May 23, 2023, Nasdaq notified the Company that its securities were subject to delisting due to non-compliance with the Minimum Bid Price Rule and to maintain a minimum value of listed securities (the "MVLS Rule") of at least \$35 million.
 The Company requested a hearing with Nasdaq and, on July 6, 2023, appealed to the Nasdaq Hearings Panel for an extension to the time period in which to regain compliance with the MVLS Rule and the Minimum Bid Price Rule.
 On July 26, 2023, we filed a definitive proxy statement to effect a reverse stock split of our common stock in connection with our annual meeting that occurred in September 2023 as required by the Nasdaq Hearings Panel.
 On August 9, 2023, the Company received written notice from Nasdaq informing the Company that it had regained compliance with the MVLS Rule.
-On September 15, 2023, at the Company's annual meeting of stockholders, the Company's stockholders approved an amendment to the Company's restated certificate of incorporation to effect a reverse stock split of the company's common stock.
+On September 15, 2023, at the Company's annual meeting of stockholders, the Company's stockholders approved an amendment to the Company's restated certificate of incorporation to effect a reverse stock split of the Company's common stock.
 On October 12, 2023, the Company announced that its board of directors had approved the reverse stock split at the ratio of 1 post-split share for every 100 pre-split shares, which was effective as of October 12, 2023.